 The proposal rests on two key principles:

 The Ada programming language shall continue to be an international standard under ISO.
-Going away from it would expose the future of the language to the risk of losing communitarian control, losing the confidence of industrial users, dissolving the motivation of language-technology owners of wanting to catch back to a commonly agreed specification.
+Going away from it would expose the future of the language to the risk of losing communitarian control, losing the confidence of industrial users, dissolving the motivation of language-technology owners to align their implementation to a commonly agreed specification.

 All key roles in the ISO-conformant bodies of technical work on the Ada language specification shall be filled by individuals committed, at a personal level, and enabled, by their employer if any, to operate on a voluntary basis.
 Where finances are needed to support the associated effort (e.g., for travel, equipment, or work duties beyond occasional volunteering) the Ada community at large should secure the necessary funding.